milosgajdos/gosom/README.md

 [ gosom ] Topographic Product: 0.010281
 [ gosom ] Topographic Error: 0.014286
 ```

+### Results

+Both of the above mentioned runs generate a simple `umatrix` that displays the clustered data in `svg` format.
+You can now inspect the files to cmpare the both algorithms.

 # Acknowledgements

 Test data present in `fcps` subdirectory of `testdata` come from [Philipps University of Marburg](http://www.uni-marburg.de/fb12/arbeitsgruppen/datenbionik/data?language_sync=1):